Epidural anesthesia is the injection of a numbing medicine into

 lower body or to control pain during childbirth.
 When a woman has an epidural

-anesthetic during childbirth, she will feel little or no pain from her
+anesthetic during childbirth, she will feel much less pain from her